Loading…

 // more error handling

-This precise scenario was the reason that all methods and functions are implemented on the connection object; all extensions execute the commands in the context of the connection.
+Then, we can pass these props to the queries.
 Imagine an application where a user signs in.
 We may want to set an attribute on the user record that says that now is the last time they signed in; and we may also want to reset a failed logon counter, as they have successfully signed in.
 This would look like:

 try